A good foundation for any blog…

 Social Media Management and Additional Resources

-For social media management I recommend HootSuite.
-I use it to monitor @ mentions on Twitter, share blog posts and track activity Twitter, Google+ and Facebook.
-It’s a fantastic tool for anyone with more than one Twitter account or if you are a heavy user of various social networks (including YouTube and LinkedIn).
+For social media monitoring (especially Twitter) I recommend HootSuite.
+I use it to monitor @ mentions on Twitter, share blog posts and track activity on Twitter, Facebook, and even Pinterest.
+It's a fantastic tool for anyone with more than one Twitter account or if you are a heavy user of various social networks (including YouTube and LinkedIn).

 I have several tricks up my sleeve when it comes to social media promotion that I would like to share with you today.
 Two of my favorites are Triberr and Social Buzz Club.